1.2.8 Media alternative (prerecorded)

 An alternative for time-based media is a text explanation that details everything that is happening in the video or audio in the correct order.
 It also includes ways to interact with the information as if you were watching or listening.

 The purpose of media alternatives is to make videos accessible to people who cannot reliably see captions or hear audio.
-By providing alternatives, individuals with limited vision and limited hearing can still understand and engage with the content.
+Providing alternatives so that individuals with limited vision and limited hearing can still understand and engage with the content.

 Johan van Dijk is a 56-year-old man from Rotterdam, Netherlands.
 He previously worked as a software consultant specializing in information systems for logistics companies, but had to retire early due to a genetic condition that has led to significant vision and hearing loss.
 Johan now relies heavily on a Braille display for reading and staying connected digitally.
 His resilient spirit, Dutch pragmatism, and sense of humor remain intact, even as he adapts to new ways of interacting with the world.